speechvillage/speechvillage-logger/README.md

 # speechvillage-logger
-A logging system built as wrapper of Winston
+A simple logging system built on top of Winston